 Eastern Oregon - Land of the Ponderosa

-From the crest of the Cascades eastward, Oregon's "eastside" offers some of our most stunning places.
-Spectacular scenery, recreation, fishing, rafting, and hunting await anyone intrepid enough to travel to or live in the dryer side of the state – from Hells Canyon in the northeast, to the Steens and Strawberry Mountains in the southeast, and the Ochocos and Badlands in between.
+From the crest of the Cascades eastward, Oregon's "eastside" offers some of our most stunning landscapes.
+Spectacular scenery, recreation, fishing, rafting, and hunting await anyone intrepid enough to travel to or live in the drier side of the state – from Hells Canyon in the northeast, to the Steens and Strawberry Mountains in the southeast, and the Ochocos and John Day Basin in between.

 Eastern Oregon is a haven for many types of wildlife like bighorn sheep, pronghorn, Canada lynx and wolves, salmon and trout, sage grouse and migratory birds.
 They depend on undeveloped wild lands, clean free-flowing streams, and diverse forests.

 From gnarled lava-dwelling pines to lush streamside cottonwoods, the forests of eastern Oregon are diverse and beautiful.
 Old-growth ponderosa pine in savanna-like settings; wetter mixed conifer forests with spruce, fir, pine, Douglas-fir, and larch; vast landscapes of high desert with scattered juniper trees; and stands of glistening aspen with bright white bark are all important components of healthy eastside forest.